To content

 The University Library (Universitätsbibliothek, UB) has four locations since fall 2023.
 It has moved into alternative quarters in the neighboring Technology Park at the addresses Sebrathweg 7 (media, study area) and 9 (administration).
 Also, the three Departmental Libraries on campus will remain open.
 Since August 2023, the Emil Figge Library is the UB’s central service point on the North Campus.
 To accommodate this, opening hours have been extended until 10 p.m.
 Mondays through Saturdays.
 On the South Campus, the libraries of the Department of Spatial Planning and the Department of Architecture and Civil Engineering will continue to operate as usual.
 The Hybrid Learning Center (HyLeC) is now located in the co-learning space on the North Campus next to the Seminar Room Building.

 The new nine-story building is to become a central learning and meeting place on campus.
 The library area covers 13,000 m2 and is intended to integrate all current university library locations.
 The new building will offer approximately 1,500 learning workstations that support forms of individual as well as collaborative learning.
 In addition to the continuously expanding offer of digital media, there is space for up to 1 million books.
 The building will also house a central service point for students and guests, and will include a cafeteria as well as the university bookstore.
 The upper floors will house administrative offices.
 The building will be constructed according to energy efficiency standard 40 and can be supplied with renewable energy.
 It thus meets the climate protection targets of the state (in German).
+Numerous trees that surround the old building are going to be preserved.
+As part of the new construction, a variety of new trees will be planted, including trees resilient to climate change.

 The old building is highly inefficient in terms of energy.
 However, refurbishing the old building is uneconomical, so the decision was made to construct a new building.
 The new building concept also takes into account the changing functions of a library, which is becoming increasingly important as a place for learning and meeting others, while the shelf meters used for books are continuously shrinking.
 For this function, a central location on campus is essential, so the new building will be erected on the same site.